 2.1 Location of the Study

 The sample was bought at the small kiosk shops at the school gate of the Federal University Otuoke.
-It lies between latitude of 4051’05.23” N, longitude 6020’19.8” E. It is bounded to the North by Elebele community, to the East by Emeyal 1 and to the South by Onuobum and Otuogiri and to the South by Otuaba and Ewoi communities.
+The study location lies between latitude of 4051’05.23” N, longitude 6020’19.8” E. It is bounded to the North by Elebele community, to the East by Emeyal 1 and to the South by Onuobum and Otuogiri and to the South by Otuaba and Ewoi communities.
 These vending sites were chosen because they are very popular among those who patronize such eating places.

 2.2 Sample Collection

 Eight (8) shell eggs in total were chosen at random from two distinct kiosk stores.
 The samples were purchased from two distinct kiosk shops near the school gate of Federal University Otuoke.
-Within two hours after collection, samples were placed in zippered sterile polythene bags, appropriately labelled and transported to the microbiology lab for investigation.
+Within two hours of collection, samples were placed in zippered sterile polythene bags, appropriately labelled and transported to the microbiology lab for investigation.

 2.3 Isolation and Identification of Aerobic Bacteria

 The surface of the entire egg was aseptically swabbed with a sterile cotton swab for the purpose of counting the number of bacteria on its surface.
 After that, the swab method of Loongyai et al., 2010 was slightly modified and dipped into tryptone soy broth (TSB).
-After that, 0.1 mL) of the pre-inoculated TSB was incubated at 37°C for 24 hours.
-A loopful of TSB was added to eosin-methylene blue agar and Salmonella shigella agar (SSA), and the mixture was incubated for 24 hours at 37 °C. Lactose and non-lactose fermentation were both observed, with reddish-pink colonies with or without a black center being presumed to be Salmonella and greenish metallic sheen on EMB being presumed to be E. coli.
+After that, 0.1 mL of the pre-inoculated TSB was incubated at 37°C for 24 hours.
+A loopful of TSB was added to eosin-methylene blue agar and Salmonella shigella agar (SSA) plates, and the plates was incubated for 24 hours at 37 °C. Lactose and non-lactose fermentation were both observed, with reddish-pink colonies with or without a black center being presumed to be Salmonella and greenish metallic sheen on EMB being presumed to be E. coli.
 All of these colonies were subjected to biochemical confirmation in accordance with the bacteriological analytical manual (FDA, 2001).
-The isolates were further confirmed to genus and species level with the help of biochemical test such as, catalase, oxidase, cagulase, methyl red, voges-proskauer, urease, indole, citrate utilization, motility, hydrogen sulfide and glucose, lactose fermentation tests.
-All the isolates were identified according to bergeys manual of determinative bacteriology.
+The isolates were further confirmed to genus and species level with the help of biochemical test such as, catalase, oxidase, cagulase, methyl red, Voges-Proskauer, urease, indole, citrate utilization, motility, hydrogen sulfide and glucose, lactose fermentation tests.
+All the isolates were identified according to Bergeys manual of determinative bacteriology.

 2.4 Antibiotic Susceptibility Test

 Antibiotics susceptibility test of all the isolates was determined by the disk diffusion method and interpreted as susceptible, intermediate and resistant as described by CLSI, (2014).
 Gram negative and gram positive pathogens were tested against the following antibiotics; levofloxacin (30μg), Amoxicillin (10μg), Gentamicin (30μg), Streptomycin (30μg), Rifampicin (300μg), Erythromycin (25μg), Ampiclox (10μg) Ciprofloxacin (30μg) and chloramphenicol (25μg).
-The fresh bacterial culture adjusted to Mcfallands standard were spread over mueller-hinton agar using cotton swab stick and incubated at 37oC for 24 h.
+The fresh bacteria culture adjusted to McFarland standard were spread over mueller-hinton agar using cotton swab stick and incubated at 37oC for 24 h.
 Each plate was examined after 24 hours of incubation.
 The diameters of the zones of complete inhibition were measured to the nearest whole millimeter, using a ruler and compared with the zone interpretation chart based on CLSI guidelines (2020).

 3. RESULTS AND DISCUSSION

 In this investigation, a total of 8 table shell eggs were examined for bacterial contamination.
-Results showed that all egg samples were contaminated with varying percentage of bacterial.
-Table 1 shows the total number bacterial cells identified, 18 isolates, which include Staphylococcus aureus, (2), Escherichia coli (4), Salmonella gallinarum (2), Salmonella schlerasius (3), Streptococcus pneumonia (3) and Bacillus spp (40)
+Results showed that all egg samples were contaminated with varying percentage of bacteria.
+Table 1 showed the total number bacteria isolates identified, 18 isolates, which include Staphylococcus aureus, (2), Escherichia coli (4), Salmonella gallinarum (2), Salmonella schlerasius (3), Streptococcus pneumonia (3) and Bacillus spp (40)

 Table 1: Number of isolates identified